 The Most Anticipated September 2019 Book Releases

-What September 2019 book releases are you most excited to read?
+Which September 2019 book releases are you most interested in reading?